-Philadelphia Private Disability Insurance Attorney for Claim Handling & Maintaining
+Private Disability Claim Handling & Maintaining

-Many disabled physicians and other highly skilled professionals incorrectly believe that once they receive a disability insurance benefit claim approval, they are entitled to receive checks continuously in accordance with the terms of the policy.
+Many disabled physicians and other highly skilled professionals incorrectly believe that once they receive a private disability insurance benefit claim approval, they are entitled to receive checks continuously in accordance with the terms of the policy.
 Nothing could be further from the truth.
 The disability insurance company is in business to make money, and as long as it is paying out claims, it is not making money.
 The company hires people whose specific job it is to review claims like yours each month and look for ways to legally discontinue paying your disability claims.
 It is up to you, the claimant, to prove that you continue to meet the criteria for payments under the policy terms.
-Rather than attempt this feat on your own, it’s best to consult with a Philadelphia private disability insurance attorney.
+Rather than attempt this feat on your own, it’s best to consult with a disability insurance attorney.

 Proof of Loss and Individual Statement Form

-Every long-term disability insurance policy and individual disability insurance policy requires the claimant to provide proof of loss when initially applying for the claim and then at regular intervals thereafter.
+Every long-term disability insurance policy and private disability insurance policy requires the claimant to provide proof of loss when initially applying for the claim and then at regular intervals thereafter.
 This process includes completing an individual statement form in which you are required to provide:

 - Information about your background